MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0008.md

 The namespace must be different from System and Microsoft.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks

+Using reserved namespaces like `System` or `Microsoft` can lead to conflicts and unexpected behavior, as these namespaces are intended for the platform's internal libraries and functionality.
+By enforcing this rule, AppSourceCop ensures that your code remains isolated and doesn't interfere with the core system libraries, promoting better maintainability and compatibility.

+To resolve ths error, identify the namespace and change it to a unique name that doesn't conflict with reserved namespaces.

 ## See Also
 [AppSourceCop Analyzer](appsourcecop.md)
 [Get Started with AL](../devenv-get-started.md)